-§ 2-9D-19 ESTABLISHMENT OF MBE/WBE PARTICIPATION LEVELS FOR INDIVIDUAL CONTRACTS IN COMMODITIES PROCUREMENT.
+§ 2-9A9B-19 - ESTABLISHMENT OF MBE/WBE PARTICIPATION LEVELS FOR INDIVIDUAL CONTRACTS-IN CONSTRUCTION, PROFESSIONAL SERVICES, NONPROFESSIONAL SERVICES, COMMODITIES PROCUREMENT.

 - (A) The city council recognizes that the availability of MBEs and WBEs is not uniformly present across all areas of Contracting.
-Therefore, the Director, where appropriate, and pursuant to criteria established by rule, may establish project participation Goals and/or Subgoals for individual Contracts, based on: - (1) normal industry practice with respect to Commodities procurement, as determined in consultation with the User Department; - (2) the availability of at least three certified MBEs or WBEs to perform the functions of those individual Contracts; and - (3) the City's utilization of MBEs and WBEs to date, so as to achieve the Annual Participation Goals and Subgoals, if any. - (B) For ease of Program administration, Solicitations may contain Goals and/or Subgoals, if applicable, expressed as round numbers, using mathematical rounding principles. - (C) The Director shall rely on the information systems operated and maintained by the Finance and Administrative Services Department for the availability percentages used to establish project participation Goals or Subgoals. - (D) The Director shall establish by rule a process for Contract awarding authorities to apply for project participation Goals or Subgoals in a timely manner.
+Therefore, the Director, where appropriate, and pursuant to criteria established by rule, may establish project participation Goals and/or Subgoals for individual Contracts, based on: - normal industry practice with respect to Construction, Professional Services, Nonprofessional Services, and Commodities Procurement, as determined in consultation with the User-Sponsor Department; - (2) the availability of at least three certified MBEs or WBEs to perform the functions of those individual Contracts; - (3) the City's utilization of MBEs and WBEs to date, so as to achieve the Annual AspirationalParticipation Goals and Subgoals, if any; and - (4) any additional relevant factors. - (B) For ease of Program administration, Solicitations may contain Goals and/or Subgoals, if applicable, expressed as round numbers, using mathematical rounding principles. - (C) The Director shall rely on the information systems operated and maintained by the Financial e and Administrative Services Department for the availability percentages used to establish project participation Goals or Subgoals. - (D) The Director shall establish by rule a process for Contract awarding authorities to apply for project participation Goals or Subgoals in a timely manner.